bisdn/bisdn.github.io/basebox.md

 ## OpenFlow

 baseboxd communicates with switches using the OpenFlow protocol.
 Our implementation uses the Broadcom OF-DPA flavor specifically, which is based on [OpenFlow 1.3.4](https://www.opennetworking.org/wp-content/uploads/2014/10/openflow-switch-v1.3.4.pdf).
 [OF-DPA 2.0 table type pattern specification](https://github.com/Broadcom-Switch/of-dpa/blob/master/OFDPAS-ETP100-R.pdf) guidelines are available.
 Switches compatible with Broadcom’s SDK come with the OF Agent.
-OF Agent is a daemon which serves the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
+OF Agent is a daemon which provides the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
 It enforces the table type pattern specification on the switch side.

 ```
 +--------------+  +